8 Best Campgrounds near Bryce Canyon National Park

 Although it is convenient for campers wanting to explore Bryce Canyon, Red Canyon offers its own unique beauty.
 Many people camp here to enjoy the surrounding scenery and trails, some of which leave right from this campground.
 For more information on the area, stop by the Red Canyon Visitor Center, just two minutes west of the campground.

-Red Canyon Campground, set at an elevation of 7,400 feet, has 35 sites, flush toilets, coin-operated showers, picnic tables, and grills at each site, but no hookups.
-Camping is open here from May 1 to October 1.
+Red Canyon Campground, set at an elevation of 7,400 feet, has 37 sites, flush toilets, coin-operated showers, picnic tables, and grills at each site, but no hookups.
+Camping is open here from May 1 to October 1 and is first-come, first-served.

 Official site: https://www.fs.usda.gov/recarea/dixie/recarea/?recid=24944